raspberrypilearning/electricity-generation/en/step_2.md

 --- task ---

 Run your project again.
 The non-renewable resource for New Zealand is now drawn in your new colour.
 Hover over your column and you'll notice there is no "non-renewable" speech bubble when you touch your new colour.
+When you have finished testing click the red stop sign to end your running project.

 ![image of testing first colour](images/test-first-colour.png)